 If symptoms go untreated, permanent nerve damage or anemia may result.
 Furthermore, if you have a pre-existing condition, you may be at increased risk of B-12 deficiency because of your body's inability to fully absorb micronutrients.

 The best, most reliable way to get an adequate amount of B-12 is through supplementation.
 It is recommended that all vegans take 250 mcg per day of B-12 supplement to avoid the risk of deficiency.
-However, there are plant-based foods that are fortified with B-12 if one wishes to avoid supplementation.
+However, there are plant-based foods that are fortified with B-12 if you want to avoid supplementation.

 5 mcg. per tablespoon